B-Kristy/Qmatey/README.md

 # Qmatey
 A taxonomic profiler capable of robust microbiome analysis
 ## Features
-* Automated pipeline starting with raw sequencing data and ending with interactive visualizations
+* Automated pipeline starting with QC-filtered sequencing data and ending with host-associated microbiome quantification
 * Supports all Next-Generation Sequencing platforms
 * Identifies strain-level microbial interactions
-* Capable of both species-level, genus-level, and family-level taxonomic analysis
+* Capable of species-level, genus-level, and family-level taxonomic analysis
 * QC-plots to directly interact with quantified metagenomic data
-* Easy to learn
 ## Installation
 Clone or download the git repository to a desired location